-WE CANNOT SEE ANY DATA OR MESSAGES YOU SEND TO YOUR CONTACTS.
+WE DO NOT STORE ANY DATA OR MESSAGES YOU SEND TO YOUR CONTACTS AND CRM.
 PERIOD.

 We physically can’t.
 We have nowhere to store it.
 We don’t even have a server database to store it.
 So even if Justin Bieber asked nicely to see your data, we wouldn’t have anything to show him.

 That’s why, with Ecquire, what happens on your computer stays on your computer.

 Whenever you want to send your data to your CRM like Salesforce or Google Docs, your data only moves when you tell it to – over the secure connections of those services and your browser.
 No middleman is between your communications.
 We’re proud to be able to say this.

 However, there is only one time we would ever see your data – that’s when you submit a bug report.
 These reports are meant for debugging purposes and are routinely deleted.

 We do save your email.
 We share your email with Cavalry, who is in charge of sending you email tips on Ecquire best practices.

 We also use Mixpanel, an industry standard analytics tool.
 This allows us to see that an event happened, like “Justin Bieber sent data to a CRM” or “Justin Bieber uninstalled and reinstalled Ecquire”.
 We cannot see any contacts or messages exchanged however as mentioned above.
 Mixpanel helps us understand how our customers use Ecquire, ways to improve Ecquire and where customers are getting stuck.

 Your billing information is stored in Recurly.
 This is where you are able to manage your subscription and billing information.

 If you wish for us to remove your information from Cavalry, Mixpanel or Recurly at any time, you may do so by sending us an email through email@example.com